agdamsbo/FreesearchR/README.md

 This package and the ***freesearcheR***-tool is part of a large project to democratize health data analysis and removing barriers for clinicians to engage in health research.

-As of 2024-12-19 the ***freesearcheR***-tool is online and accessible here: [link to shinyapps.io free hosting](https://agdamsbo.shinyapps.io/freesearcheR/).
+the ***freesearcheR***-tool is online and accessible here: [link to the app freely hosted on shinyapps.io](https://agdamsbo.shinyapps.io/freesearcheR/).
 All feedback is welcome and can be shared as a GitHub issue.

-Initiatives for to start funding to continue development of the tool and surrounding initiatives will start soon.
+Initiatives for funding continued development of the tool and surrounding initiatives is ongoing.

 ## Roadmap